drj11/drj11.github.io/brutalism.md

 ## Inspiring Brutal

+Inspired by

-- Brutalism;
+- Brutalism; and,
-- The wave of "static site generators", Jekyll, Nikola, &c;
+- The wave of "static site generators", Jekyll, Nikola, &c; and,
-- Despicable dependencies (Nikola requires a C compiler, wtf!?).
+- Despicable dependencies (Nikola requires a C compiler, wtf!?)…

 I created [brutal](https://github.com/drj11/brutal).
 It's too stupid to do anything clever,